martensas/edda/README.md

 [![License: CC BY NC 4.0](https://img.shields.io/badge/License-CC%20BY%20NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

-Each file included in this repository is licensed under the [CC BY NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+Each non-image file included in this repository is licensed under the [CC BY NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).

+Licenses for the images included in the directory `/img` are found where these images are included in the pdf.